 It is easy to be passive and settle for less but we need to go further than most who wouldn’t.
 Not because we need to prove anything to anybody but because you are hungry to realize your full potential before its too late.

-So what’s the little daily that you can do to in your journey of accomplishing things that you are dreaming of?
-What’s the little daily you can do in becoming Godly in character?
+So what’s the little that you can do daily in your journey of accomplishing things that you are dreaming of?
+What’s the little you can do daily in becoming Godly in character?

 If it’s a language you want to learn, start learning a few words every day.
 If you want to increase your knowledge in a certain subject, do a little bit of reading daily.
-If it’s playing an instrument, practice a little every day.
-If you want to improve your writing skills, start writing a little.
+If you fancy playing an instrument, practice a little every day.
+If you want to improve your writing skills, start writing a little daily.
 If it’s growing in love, start right where you are with the people closest to you.
 Start with small gestures of affirmation, care, and appreciation.

 If you want to know God and arm yourself with His thoughts for the life battles, do daily devotions (Bible study) even if it is a little.
 Pray and spend time with Him.
 Talk to Him like a friend.